THE GLORIOUS POWER OF PEARLS

 Natural pearls are formed through ‘accidents of nature’.
 They occur spontaneously when a certain type of irritant becomes lodged in the mollusc (oyster), this causes the oyster to react naturally by secreting a calcium carbonate substance called nacre to protect itself and as a defence mechanism.
 Nacre is the shiny iridescent substance that forms a pearl, the oyster builds layers and layers of nacre around the irritant to protect itself until finally a beautiful pearl is borne out of the most extraordinary circumstances.

-The build-up of nacre is formed in layers at irregular intervals and it can take up to 20 years to produce a single natural pearl as formation is completely dependent on the oyster’s natural reaction, if and when it secrets additional layers.
+The build-up of nacre is formed in layers at irregular intervals and it can take several years to produce a single natural pearl as the formation is completely dependent on the oyster’s natural reaction, if and when it secrets additional layers.

 Cultured pearls are formed in a similar fashion as natural pearls, however, rather than anticipating ‘accidents of nature’, man intervenes by introducing the irritant so in essence ‘nature is assisted’.

-The irritant is planted inside the oyster, which induces the oyster natural reaction by secreting the calcium carbonate substance called nacre as a defensive and protective measure.
+The irritant is implanted in the oyster, which induces the oyster's defensive and protective natural reaction of secreting the calcium carbonate substance (nacre), evoking the pearl formation process.

 The cultivation of pearls has not only made them more accessible and affordable but has enabled consistency in shapes, sizes and quality compared to natural pearls which produced great inconsistencies in shapes and sizes rendering only a selected few eligible for use in high quality jewellery.